DeWalt DXPW4035 - 4000 PSI 3.5 GPM Gas Pressure Washer With Honda Engine

 Zoom on the DeWalt DXPW4035

-The DeWalt DXPW4035, a heavy duty, commercial pressure washer, gives its user an all-around versatile cleaning experience, topped off by the following features:
+The DeWalt DXPW4035, a commercial pressure washer, gives its user an all-around versatile cleaning experience, topped off by the following features:

 - spot cleaning of hard, unpainted surfaces, reaching high areas, and removing stubborn stains

-- general cleaning of hard surfaces , washing vehicles, and preparing surfaces for painting
+- broad cleaning of hard surfaces, vehicle washing, and surface preparation for painting

 - soft cleaning of delicate surfaces, and gentle cleaning for larger areas with low pressure

-- using cleaning solutions, and rinsing surfaces to remove residue
+- applying detergents and cleaning agents, and rinsing off surfaces

 The following sections will present you in detail its power characteristics and design, its main features and all the additional features it has to offer.